What if a stranger’s hunger caused the same sense of urgency in us as our mid-afternoon sugar-craving?

 We do, for the most part, collectively agree not to enter each other’s homes and take stuff.
 We do collectively agree to stop at red lights.
 All I’m saying is, it’s not impossible to self-implement a policy in which we at least attempt to give the same weight to other people’s interest as our own.

-I began speaking about gracefully handling bumps on the road, and later dragged actual traffic into it.
-We’ve all been the person who gets cut off or does the cutting off, and we’re all familiar with angry-driver behavior, including our own.
-Every driver thinks they’re in the right, honking ensues, middle fingers fly, and someone begins a drag race either to intimidate the offending driver, or to get away from the wronged one rolling up with a face of fury.
+I began speaking about handling bumps on the road with grace, and later dragged actual traffic into it.
+We’ve all been the person who gets cut off or does the cutting off, and we’re all familiar with angry driver behavior.
+Every driver thinks they’re in the right, honking ensues, middle fingers fly, and someone begins a drag race either to intimidate the offending driver, or to get away from the wronged one who’s cruising up with a face of fury.

-It is in the midst of this most mundane of circumstances that I had the opportunity to see the simplicity and impact of decency.
+It’s in the midst of this mundane circumstance that I had the opportunity to see the impact of decency.